ROKT/rokt-sdk-react-native/README.md

 ## Development Environment
 Install ReactNative development environment by following the description [here](https://reactnative.dev/docs/environment-setup).

+For this project, a mininum `Ruby` version `2.7.6` is required.
+Check by running `ruby -v` on your terminal.

 ## Integration Guide for Demo Apps

 To add this SDK in your Application, Go to the root of your project in your terminal and add run the below commands: